 6. Use Google Sheets

-Google Sheets is a convenient site to use in creating your invoice.
+Google Sheets is a convenient site to use in creating your work order or sales invoice.
 On the site, you can create a spreadsheet so you can present an organized document.
 There are also comprehensive lists of built-in functions that you can use.
 When it comes to saving your work, you can save it to your Google account, then you can download it on your device so you can access it offline.